 Instructions

 - To make the pie filling, mix all the ingredients (except hazelnuts) with a hand whisk.
-Cover the preparation with a plastic film on contact and refrigerate for a few hours, better over night.
+Cover the preparation with a plastic film on contact and refrigerate for a few hours, better overnight.

-- To make the pie crust, place the softened butter, salt, powdered (icing) sugar, eggs, hazelnut flour and 125 g of all-purpose flour in the bowl of a stand mixer and mix just to combine.
+- To make the pie crust, place the softened butter, salt, powdered (icing) sugar, eggs, hazelnut flour, and 125 g of all-purpose flour in the bowl of a stand mixer and mix just to combine.
 Add the remaining all-purpose flour and mix again.
 Wrap the dough in a plastic film and refrigerate for two hours.

-- Grease a 9 inch/23 cm fluted tart pan with removable bottom.
-Using a rolling pin, roll out the dough between two sheets of parchment paper till ⅕ inch/0.5 mm thick.
+- Grease a 9-inch/23 cm fluted tart pan with a removable bottom.
+Using a rolling pin, roll out the dough between two sheets of parchment paper till â…• inch/0.5 mm thick.
 Line the pan with the dough and refrigerate for about 15 minutes.
 Trim the edges of the pie crust with a knife.

 - Preheat oven to 310 F/155 C. Spread hazelnuts evenly inside the pie crust, filling up the edges.
-Pour the pie filling over nuts.
+Pour the pie filling over the nuts.
 Bake the pie for about one hour till the edges of the pie crust become slightly gold.
-Remove the pie from the oven and let cool down, being in the pan.
+Remove the pie from the oven and let it cool down, being in the pan.
 Gently remove the ready pie from the pan and sprinkle with powdered (icing) sugar.

 Notes